 The planning process can be seen as a series of tighter and tighter concentric circles with the bullseye being the daily plan.
-When the feedback and learning cycles are tightened up to a daily habit productivity improvements accelerate.
+When the feedback and learning cycles are tightened to a daily habit, productivity improvements accelerate.

-Think about productivity the same as filling a jar with rocks, gravel and sand.
-You have to put your big rocks in first and by doing that you can pack in a lot more gravel and sand.
+Think about productivity the same as filling a jar with rocks, gravel, and sand.
+You have to put your big rocks in first.
+By doing that, you can pack in a lot more gravel and sand.
 Each work day is your “jar” and your tasks are your rocks.
 Consider them this way: